mit-submit/submit-users-guide/source/program.rst

 Dockerhub:
 ..........

-Containers can be pulled directly from Dockerhub:  `dockerhub <https://hub.docker.com/>`_.
+Containers can be pulled directly from DockerHub:  `dockerhub <https://hub.docker.com/>`_.

 .. code-block:: sh